-Of 1,354 stocks and exchange-traded funds in my analytical universe, 13 broke beyond their 20-day price channels, 10 to the upside and three to the downside.
+Of 484 large-cap stocks and exchange-traded funds in my analytical universe, 15 broke beyond their 20-day price channels, all to the upside.

 The stocks in my analytical universe all have analyst coverage through the stock-ranking company Zacks Investment Research.
 Not all of the exchange-traded funds are so covered.